 If you could run any venue, what would it be like?
-Whether your passion is music or theatre, running events in a more permanent space allows you to create a lasting community as well as night after night of memorable experiences.
+Whether your passion is music or theatre, running events in a more permanent space allows you to create a lasting community as well as the night after night of memorable experiences.
 Some venues, like Melbourne’s Esplanade Hotel, take on a legendary status even after they’ve shut down.

-As a Venue Manager, you’re responsible for overseeing all aspects of the space such as hiring, security, booking, accounting and ensuring that operations are in line with regulation.
+As a Venue Manager, you’re responsible for overseeing all aspects of the space such as hiring, security, booking, and accounting and ensuring that operations are in line with regulations.
 You’ll be interacting with talent agents and the performers themselves, as well as staff and customers.
 If there’s some kind of issue such as equipment failure you’re responsible for fixing it, so you’ve got to be a good problem solver.

 5. Wedding and Personal Events Planning or Design